When a user saves a graph workspace in Kibana, it is stored in the

 The data in a saved workspace is like a report—it is a saved snapshot that potentially summarizes millions of raw documents.
 Once saved, these summaries are no longer controlled by security policies.
 Because the original documents might be deleted after a workspace is saved, there’s no practical basis for checking permissions for the data in a saved workspace.

 For this reason, you can configure the save policy for graph workspaces to ensure appropriate handling of your data.
-You can allow users to save only the configuration information for a graph, require users to explicitly include the workspace data, or completely disable the ability to save a workspace.
+You can allow all users to save only the configuration information for a graph, require all users to explicitly include the workspace data, or completely disable the ability to save a workspace.

 For example, to disable the save option entirely, set